 - Drop In access Tuesday lunchtimes and fortnightly in 6th Form on Wednesdays

 Students may self-refer, or be referred by a member of school staff for support on a wide range of issues e.g. Emotional health and wellbeing, Puberty and Sexual Health, Personal Health and Relationships, Healthy Eating and Physical Activity, Risky behaviours e.g. smoking cessation, alcohol advice

 Identified students may attend sessions of group work e.g. smoking cessation, self-esteem building, girls or boys ‘nurture’ group

 The school health nurse can support students with their medications within school, particularly with reference to emergency medications such as epipens, epilepsy treatments and asthma inhalers, and will also provide training for school teaching staff where required.

 - Supporting school curriculum PSHEClassroom teaching on specific health related topics

 - Themed health information and promotions for all school students e.g. smoking cessation, exam stress and healthy eating, using display boards, the ‘rolling screen’ and assemblies.

 - Referrals and signposting to specialist services e.g. PCAMHS, Early Intervention Services, Contraception and Sexual Health Clinics, GP

 - School-based contraception and sexual health services in line with legal frameworks, specialist training and Patient Group Directives

-The School Nursing service is confidential.
-This means we can discuss personal information with young people in confidence and will not discuss it with anyone else without their permission.
-However we would pass on any information that we feel is needed to protect a young person or someone else from serious harm.
+The School nursing service is confidential.
+This means they can discuss personal information with young people in confidence and will not discuss it with anyone else without their permission.
+However they would pass on any information that they feel is needed to protect a young person or someone else from serious harm.
 Whenever possible this would be discussed with the young person first.